All Episodes

 Right.

-That's just a that's just one example of many things.
+That's just one example of many things.

 Exactly.

-Uh and and some of them for political, constitutional, ideological reasons.
+But there are people that flout tax law every year, and some of them for political, constitutional, ideological reasons.

-I mean, you know there are people out there who think the government doesn't have a right to collect taxes, and so they don't pay them and they encourage other people not to.
+I mean, you know there are people out there who think the government doesn't have a right to collect taxes, and so they don't pay them, and they encourage other people not to.

 And the IRS eventually finds them.

-But I think what you're really asking is it seems like every day we turn on television and some leftist group is out protesting something and causing a ruckus and causing people trouble, and it always results in the uh the targets caving and giving in, because they don't want the hassle.
+But I think what you're really asking is, it seems like every day we turn on television and some leftist group is out protesting something and causing a ruckus and causing people trouble.

-When are we gonna fight back?
+When are we going to fight back?

-And this is a question that has come up in many ways in many forms during the history of this program, and the answer has always been we're too busy working and accepting the responsibilities of life.
+And this is a question that has come up in many ways, many forms during the history of this program.

 If I've heard it once, I can't tell you the number of times I've had parents complain to me about how they've tried to do everything right by their kids.